eparzych/car_sharing/README.md

 Project made during the Coders Lab workshop.

-Using only html and css.
+Using only html and css, flexbox.